 Sender Policy Framework (also SPF): A protocol used to eliminate email forgeries.
 A line of code called an SPF record is placed in a sender’s Domain Name Server information.
 The incoming mail server can verify a sender by reading the SPF record before allowing a message through.

 Sent emails: Number of email names transmitted in a single broadcast.
 Does not reflect how many were delivered or viewed by recipients.

 Server: A program or computer system that stores and distributes email from one mailbox to another, or relays email from one server to another in a network.

 Shared server: An email server used by more than one company or sender.
 Shared servers are less expensive to use because the broadcast vendor can spread the cost over more users.
 However, senders sharing a server risk having emails blocked by major ISPs if one of the other users does something to get the server’s IP address blacklisted.
-See dedicated server.
+See the dedicated server.

-Signature: A line or two of information found in the closing of an email, usually followed the sender’s name.
-Signatures can include advertising information, such as a company name, product, brand message or marketing call to action (subscribe to a company newsletter with the email subscribe address or Web registration form, or visit a Web site with the URL listed).
+Signature: A line or two of information found in the closing of an email, usually followed by the sender’s name.
+Signatures can include advertising information, such as a company name, product, brand message, or marketing call to action (subscribe to a company newsletter with the email subscribe address or Web registration form, or visit a Web site with the URL listed).